 Director & Lead Instructor

 Dr. Hill graduated from the UMKC School of Pharmacy and completed a combined residency/fellowship in the UPMC Department of Family Medicine.
 He is now a clinical assistant professor at The University of Texas at Austin College of Pharmacy where he founded the PhARM Program and led implementation of Operation Naloxone.
-His research is focused on clinician-community collaborations to address substance use disorders through evidence-based treatment and harm reduction strategies.
+Dr. Hill is the principal investigator for a five-year, $25 million TTOR grant which seeks to address the opioid crisis in Texas by educating health professionals and the public while conducting pragmatic research.

 Claire Zagorski, MSc, LP